Haoran-ryan/Project_01_Study-on-demand/README.md

 ## Features
 1. 2 portals for students and lecturers
 2. API for avatar picture auto-creation
+3. API for teams / zoom meetings

 # Development